folio-org/mod-calendar/docs/deployment-process.md

 The main block (besides the meta `_tenant` present in all module) is the `mod-calendar` block (`@artifactId@`).
 This block contains the schema of what API calls are allowed and all the information about them.
-API versioning here is inconsistent with the package version itself, however, should be consistent with the Swagger YAML in `mod-calendar.yaml`.
+API versioning here is inconsistent with the package version itself, however, should be consistent with the OpenAPI YAML in `src/resources/api`.

 ### `permissionSets`